NUMde/compass-numapp-web/README.md

 - Opera

 Stencil, the toolchain the web app uses, is compatible with [older browser versions](https://stenciljs.com/docs/browser-support).
 The web app may work with older browser versions, though they aren't officially supported.

+## Development requirements

+Recent versions of the following available in your environment:

+- Node.js
+- npm
+- git

+For minimum versions, see the engines section in `package.json`.

 ## Code formatting